Standards of Academic Progress for Financial Aid Recipients

 Standards of Satisfactory Academic Progress for State Awards

 In addition to the above standards of “program pursuit,” students generally must meet the standards of satisfactory academic progress outlined on the chart below unless they have special circumstances.
-The progress of students with special circumstances, such as those who have transferred from another institution or who have used their waiver (see explanation in waiver procedures), is monitored on an adjusted schedule.
-See description of special circumstances.
+The progress of students with special circumstances, such as those who have transferred from another institution or who have used their waiver (see explanation in waiver procedures below), is monitored on an adjusted schedule.
+See description of special circumstances (below).

 “C” Average Requirement for State Awards